npinnovations/cordova-plugin-nblue-serial/README.md

 # Bluetooth Serial Plugin for PhoneGap

 This plugin enables serial communication over Bluetooth.
-It was written for communicating between Android or iOS and an Arduino.
+It was originally written for communicating between Android or iOS and an Arduino.
+This plugin was modified for use with nBlue BlueRadio chips used in the iManifold.

 Android and Windows Phone use Classic Bluetooth.  iOS uses Bluetooth Low Energy.